paulbarn/DefaultPythonProject/readme.md

-# PDF Parser TkApp

-## A graphical user interface to parse text from pdf files using regular expressions.
-## Output can be saved as csv file.
+# Python Default Project

+## A collection of files for developing Python Projects on windows

 *  v1.0 Initial Release